 March 2024 Update: IAALS is collaborating with the Law School Admission Council (LSAC) on Foundations 2.0, a major update of IAALS’ original Foundations for Practice project.
 Foundations 2.0 aims to survey thousands of practicing lawyers in every field of law and every geographic and demographic sector, to identify the key skills needed in today’s legal profession.
 Foundations 2.0 will establish an evidence-based framework to unify educators, employers, and students around clear and consistent standards that will ensure students are as practice ready as possible upon graduation—and equipped to meet the ever-evolving needs of their clients.
 More information here.

 Lawyers, judges, employers, and clients have been consistent in their call for new lawyers who can hit the ground running.
 Call it what you like—practice-ready, client-ready, or just plain ready—the charge is clear.
-And as our country reckons with transformative change in areas such as systemic racism, implicit bias, a shifting economy, technology, the access to justice crisis, and the predominance of self-represented litigants in court affecting our traditional adversarial legal system, the urgency for updating how we teach, assess, and hire budding lawyers has never been greater.
+And as our country faces transformative change in areas such as a shifting economy, rapid advances in technology, the access to justice crisis, and increasing demands on the profession, the urgency for updating how we teach, assess, and hire new lawyers has never been greater.

 Improving legal education and legal hiring requires first understanding exactly what lawyers need as they enter and develop careers in the profession, and through empirical research Foundations has compiled the competencies, skills, and characteristics new lawyers need to be ready.
-Today, Foundations is about creating different pathways to improve professional development, education, and hiring—Foundations for Learning, Foundations for Teaching, and Foundations for Hiring—and working directly with law firms and law schools to implement Foundations-based practices.
+Today, Foundations is about creating different pathways to improve education and hiring—Foundations for Teaching and Foundations for Hiring—and working directly with law firms and law schools to implement Foundations-based practices.
 We have designed tailored resources for students, educators, and employers to capitalize on the Foundations data and improve legal education and legal hiring.

 Objectives:

-• ✓ Use that framework to create more objective, transparent, and accountable practices for assessing qualified candidates for law school and for hire to address systemic inequity and forge an entryway for more diversity in the profession
+• Use that framework to create more objective, transparent, and accountable practices for assessing qualified candidates for law school and for hire

 • Deliver and implement this new framework through user-centered design that focuses on the needs of students, educators, and employers